Scar Revision Surgery

 What To Expect After Scar Revision Surgery

-Scar treatment is usually performed using a local anesthesia.
+Scar reduction is usually performed using a local anesthesia.
 In cases where a large area is going to be treated, a general anesthesia may be needed.
 Post-surgery care is critical when it comes to scar treatments.
 Patients must adhere to the medications and proper wound care to promote better healing of the new wound resulting in a less visible scar.
 Although a scar will still exist on the site, patients note a significant improvement.
 It usually takes between 6 months and longer for optimal results.

 Scar Removal/Modification